KWSmit/nvim-ev3.nvim/README.md

 Neovim lua-plugin for programming LEGO Mindstorms EV3 in nvim.
 With this plugin you can write your code locally on your PC and upload it to your EV3.
 You can also start programs and browse files on the EV3 from within nvim.
-For coding you can use python or micro-python.
+For coding you can use python or pybricks-micro-python.

 ## Requirements